codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

 ## Docker

-You can use Docker to run our codacy-coverage-reporter:
+You can use Docker to run Codacy Coverage Reporter:

 ```bash
 docker run -v $PWD:/code codacy/codacy-coverage-reporter:<version> report